Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Concepts.rst

    * This protocol handles sending more than 8 bytes, but less than or equal to 1785 bytes to a specific destination address
    * This protocol can be very fast, as there are no delays needed between packets.
-   * Either side can abort the the session if there's an issue.
+   * Either side can abort the session if there's an issue.
    * Multiple sessions can be on-going at once, as long as they are to different destinations.

 * Extended Transport Protocol (ETP)